zorab47/active_admin-sortable_tree/README.md

            children_method: :children,
            roots_method: :roots,
            roots_collection: nil,       # proc to specifiy retrieval of roots
-           sortable: true,              # Disable sorting (use only 'tree' functionality)
+           sortable: true,              # Disable sorting (use only 'tree' functionality),
+                                        # Can be either a boolean or a Proc (returning boolean, executed in context of controller)
            collapsible: false,          # show +/- buttons to collapse children
            start_collapsed: false,      # when collapsible, start with all roots collapsed end